Cherry/ShareX-R2-Cloudflare-Workers/README.md

 ## Worker and R2 Setup

-- Run `wrangler r2 bucket create <bucket name>`.
-For the purpose of this example, I'll be using `sharex-files`.
+- Ensure you have wrangler installed and configured.
+See [here](https://developers.cloudflare.com/workers/get-started/guide/) for more details
 - Clone repo (or fork?)
+- Choose a bucket name to use in the next steps.
+For the purpose of this example, I'll be using `sharex-files`
 - Edit `wrangler.toml` with your `account_id`, `zone_id`, `route`, and `r2_buckets.bucket_name`
+- Run `wrangler r2 bucket create <bucket name>`
 - Generate a random string of characters - this will be used for an `AUTH_KEY` header that we'll send along with ShareX
 	- This ensures that only you can upload to your script
 - In your GitHub repository, create an `AUTH_KEY` secret, and set its value to the `AUTH_KEY` you just generated